Skip to main content

 Trinity Washington University Education Programs have established MOUs with the District of Columbia and with Prince George’s County Public Schools.
 Students in our initial certification programs and advanced programs are placed in these districts.

-In 2020-2021, Trinity’s Education Council consisted of 24 members, who represented the interests of Trinity’s school and district partners, faculty, staff, and alumni.
-We are proud to have had so many committed partners serve on our Council of Education in 2020-2021.
-Click here for a complete list of Council members in 2020-2021.
+In 2021-2022, Trinity’s Education Council consisted of 23 invited members (full list here) who represented the interests of Trinity’s school and district partners, faculty, staff, and alumni.
+We are proud to have had so many committed partners serve on our Council of Education and continue to strive to utilize their expertise to support our continuous improvement work.

 Initial Programs (BA, MAT)